 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), computer systems analysts were expected to see a 21% rise in employment from 2014-2024 (www.bls.gov).
-For this same time period, opportunities for electrical and electronics engineering technicians were projected to decline -2%.
+According to the U.S. Bureau of Labor Statistics (BLS), computer systems analysts were expected to see a 9% rise in employment from 2018-2028 (www.bls.gov).
+For this same time period, opportunities for electrical and electronics engineering technicians were projected to show little or no change.